 - Minimum grade point average of B- (2.7 on a 4.0 scale) or higher (Applicants with less than a 2.7 GPA are welcome to apply and may be accepted conditionally based on a holistic review of application materials.)

 - Work experience in an IT field for those who do not hold a degree in a technical discipline

-- Statement of Purpose: In no more than 500 words, describe how the Cybersecurity Policy and Compliance program fits into your professional life and career objectives.
+- Statement of Purpose: In 250 words or less, describe how the M.Eng.(CPC) program fits into your professional life and career objectives.

 If you’re applying from outside the U.S., please see international student admissions information and additional requirements.

 Beginning in October 2017, academic credit earned at another institution will not be transferred into any off-campus or online master’s program offered through the EMSE Online and Off-Campus Programs Office.